junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 ![synergy](../../images/ffxivsimhelperguide20.png)

-2) Best Partner gives you relative values because of calculation limits.
-You can figure out exactly how much the difference is between different compositions using Quick Sim.
+2) You can verify the exact difference between different parties by using Quick Sim.

-* When we simulate in Quick Sim with High/Low scoring party comps, we can see **NIN's RDPS is 1.5% higher when in the higher party comp.**
+* When we simulate the two Highest/Lowest scoring parties, we can see that the **Ninja's RDPS is 1.5% higher compared to the lower one.**

 ![ffxiv](../../images/ffxivsimhelperguide21.png)

 # User Guide 5.
 Other Uses - Solve Curiosities Using SimHelper
+---

 There's many more uses for FFXIV SimHelper other than the general use cases mentioned above.

 ## How Much DPS Increase do Pots Give You?
+---

-* You can test by running one sim with "use pots" off and the other one on. - **For Ninja, we can see that using pots give you a 1.7%-2% damage increase.**
+* By running one trial without using pot,

+**We can see that using pots gives about 1.7%-2% damage increase for Ninja.**

 ![nin](../../images/ffxivsimhelperguide22.png)

 ## How Much DPS Increase does Food Give You?

-* Simulate with "food" input empty. **You can see that food is a 1% damage increase for a Ninja.** Thus we can also conclude that pots give more damage increase than food.
+* Simulate without the "food" input.

+**We can see that food gives about 1% damage increase for a Ninja.**

 ![nin](../../images/ffxivsimhelperguide23.png)

-Just like these examples, you can test with the SimHelper to collect data about things that you've been curious about!
+From only two simulations, we can conclude that pots give more DPS increase than food

+Lastly, feel free to use the Simhelper in whatever other issues you may be curious about!